 I’m going to be upfront—you’re probably not going to be able to access this service, and that’s because over the past few years, airlines have really tightened up this benefit.

 If you’ve used cash to book your ticket from Australia, First Class passengers on some airlines can get a free transfer to and from the airport.
-That includes Emirates, British Airways, Air China and China
+That includes Air China, British Airways, China

 3. Sit down to check in